nl83457/sql_project_applestore/README.md

 -- Exploratory Data Analysis (EDA) --

-Moving on to EDA, we would want to create new tables for our convenience.
-First would be 'NumberOfApps' which includes the count of apps belonging in respective genres.
-This is also helpful in finding out which genres of apps are highly populated, which our stakeholders would likely want to avoid as there is a great amount of competition in heavily-populated genres.
+Moving on to EDA, we would first want to find out which genres of apps are highly populated, which our stakeholders would likely want to avoid as there is a great amount of competition in heavily-populated genres.

 ```
 select prime_genre, count(*) as NumberOfApps